oliverklee/ext-oelib/Documentation/Introduction/KeyFeatures/Index.rst

 - provides a proxy to access the EM configuration values and also to fake them for unit tests

-- tool to fake the sending of e-mails and receive the contents for unit tests instead
+- tool to fake the sending of emails and receive the contents for unit tests instead

 - tool to collect HTTP headers for testing instead of sending them